-Using Fubini's theorem \cite{Fubini1907}, two- and three-angle quadrature schemes can straightforwardly be constructed by combining multiple lower-dimensional quadrature schemes.
-The properties of the resulting product quadrature depend on the individual methods it comprises.
-However, a common issue with product rules is the clustering of sampling points with small weights at the poles, which results in an inefficient covering of the integration domain.
-This could be beneficial if the integrand has sharp features near the poles.
-However, such bias is usually unnecessary since the choice of poles in orientation averaging is arbitrary.
-Furthermore, non-uniform sampling induces sensitivity to arbitrary rotations of the integrand, making them less robust than quadrature methods with more uniform sampling.
-The main advantage of tensor product methods is that the comprising quadrature methods can be tuned for the different Euler angles individually to best exploit the properties or potential symmetries of the integrand.
+Using Fubini's theorem \cite{Fubini1907}, two- and three-angle quadrature schemes can be constructed by combining multiple lower-dimensional quadrature schemes.
+The resulting product quadrature inherits properties from the methods it is composed of.
+A common issue with product rules is the clustering of sampling points with small weights at the poles, leading to inefficient coverage of the integration domain.
+While this could be beneficial if the integrand has sharp features near the poles, such bias is usually unnecessary since the choice of poles in orientation averaging is arbitrary.
+Moreover, non-uniform sampling induces sensitivity to arbitrary rotations of the integrand, reducing robustness compared to more uniform sampling.
+However, the individual quadratures of a product method can be tuned for the different Euler angles individually to best exploit the integrand's properties or potential symmetries.

-A popular example of product methods are combinations of several low-degree composite equidistant quadratures.
-These are referred to as step methods \cite{Eden1998} and have been used for example to calculate orientation-averaged photoelectron spectra\cite{Artemyev2015,Tia2017,Muller2018,Demekhin2018,Demekhin2019,Muller2020,Beaulieu2016,Blanchet2021,Bloch2021,Tikhonov2022}.
-Step methods yield significantly smaller sampling moments and quadrature errors with an equidistant sampling in $\beta$, Eq.~(\ref{eq:averaging:polar_integral_theta}), instead of an equidistant sampling in $\cos\beta$, Eq.~(\ref{eq:averaging:polar_integral_cos}).
-Although step methods of this form have $\acc=0$, their sampling moments tend to be smaller than spherical Gauss or Chebyshev quadratures of similar size.
-Hence, step methods can compete with these methods if the rank of the integrand is much larger than their degree.
+Popular examples of product methods are combinations of several low-degree composite equidistant quadratures, known as step methods \cite{Eden1998}.
+These have recently been used to calculate orientation-averaged photoelectron spectra\cite{Artemyev2015,Tia2017,Muller2018,Demekhin2018,Demekhin2019,Muller2020,Beaulieu2016,Blanchet2021,Bloch2021,Tikhonov2022}.
+Step methods yield smaller sampling moments and quadrature errors with equidistant sampling in $\beta$, Eq.~(\ref{eq:averaging:polar_integral_theta}), instead of equidistant sampling in $\cos\beta$, Eq.~(\ref{eq:averaging:polar_integral_cos}).
+Despite having $\acc=0$, their small sampling moments allow step methods to compete with spherical Gauss or Chebyshev quadratures if the rank of the integrand is much larger than their degree.